robtaussig/AutoCorrectTrie/README.md

 ## Limitations:

-1) Currently only suggests words that are one deviation away from the invalid word (if no correction can be found within one deviation, then the word will be returned with an asterisk besides it).
-2) The weight assigned to proximity vs Markov chain probability is not finely tuned right now.
+1) The weight assigned to proximity vs Markov chain probability vs commonality is not finely tuned right now.
 I was more concerned with getting the functionality down, and when everything is ready I will go deeper into tweaking everything.

-## Ideas:
+## To do:

-1) Find a dictionary with words sorted by common use, to use as another metric for prioritizing suggestions (will accomplish this by assigning a property to nodes that make a complete word that will align with its position in the dictionary).

-2) Increase the scope of suggestions to find words that are 2, 3, or perhaps 4 deviations away from the invalid word.

-3) Identify mistakes, even if the mistake happens to create a valid word.
+1) Identify mistakes, even if the mistake happens to create a valid word.